Quality control

 Fix incorrect deployments

-View a video tutorial illustrating how to review and update deployment information.
+Watch our video tutorial to learn how to review and update deployment information.

 Sometimes while importing or organizing data in your study, deployments are mistakenly assigned, or unwanted IDs are created.
 Use these steps to check your current deployment information and update if needed.

 • From the Studies page, go to Download > Download Reference Data.
 This will give you a table of all the reference data (deployment, animal and tag information) that are currently in the study.
 This table contains one row for each deployment, and one row for each animal or tag ID without any associated deployment.
-In this table it is usually easy to see if unwanted tag or animal IDs have been added, or if tag or animal IDs are not linked together by deployments—these typically appear at the bottom of the file.
+In this table it is usually easy to see if unwanted tag or animal IDs have been added, or if tag or animal IDs are not linked together by deployments.

-Based on what you find here, you can delete or edit the reference data in the Deployment Manager or by importing a new reference data file.
+Based on what you find here, you can update the reference data as needed.
 If everything looks good, you're done!
-To completely remove and reimport all existing reference data in the study, follow these instructions:

 • From the Studies page, select Manage > Deployment Manager.